Mokuso – The Secret to Effective Self-Defence

 Outer and Inner Problems

-“Outer problems are anything in the physical world that you must overcome.
+Outer problems are anything in the physical world that you must overcome to achieve your goals.
 Bullies are Outer problems.
 Your untrained body is an Outer problem.
-The techniques you need to defend yourself are Outer problems.
-Most dojos focus their training exclusively on solving Outer problems because they are easier to understand and teach.
-These dojos want you to believe that, if you train long enough and hard enough, you will be able to defend yourself.”
+The techniques you need to learn to defend yourself are Outer problems.
+Most dojos focus their training on Outer problems because Outer problems are easier to understand, teach and learn.
+These dojos want you to believe that, if you train your Outer problems long enough and hard enough, you will be able to defend yourself.”

-“Inner problems are more significant because, even if you train your Outer problems for years, you may discover that, in a self-defence situation, you lack the mental fortitude to use your skills.”
+Inner problems are more significant because, even if you train your Outer problems for years, you may discover, in a self-defence situation, that you lack the mental toughness to use your skills.”

-“Inner problems are also less obvious, because we can’t just train by emulating them.
-We can observe people as they train physically—to see what they train, how they train, how often and how hard they train, and how they make it all work.
-But, how do you emulate a person who is engaged in training the mind?
-We may see the outward results of their mind training, as they remain calm, non-reactive, and highly effective in tense situations—but we have no way to see and emulate how they train to develop their mental skills, as we cannot look into the inner workings of their mind.”
+Inner problems are also less obvious, because we can’t train by emulating them.
+We can observe people as they train their Outer problems—to see what they train, how they train, how often and how hard they train, and how they make it all work.
+But, there is no outward way to emulate a person who is engaged in training their Inner problems.
+We may see the outward results of their Inner training, as they remain calm, non-reactive, and highly effective in a tense situation.
+But we have no way to see and emulate how they train their Inner problems, because we cannot look into the inner workings of their mind.”

 Train Your Body

-“Body training can be highly effective, but it may not be sufficient to save you.
-This is because we assume that a bully will always bigger, stronger, faster, and more experienced than we are.”
+“With just Body training alone, you can become highly skilled.
+But, it may not be enough to save you in a self-defence situation.
+This is because we assume that a bully will bigger, stronger, faster, and more experienced than we are.”

 “So, what else can we do to improve our chances?”